-How to Pick the Running Shoe That Is Best For You
+How to Pick a Running Shoe

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The best method to avoid injury is prevention and one of the best prevention techniques is investing in a good running shoe that is specific to you.

 Pick your running shoe poorly and you could end up with shin splints, back pain, blisters, Achilles tendon problems or toenail issues.
 Wearing the correct shoe is one way runners can safeguard themselves from injury and other weird issues.

 Michele Dierkes, PT, DPT, ATC, offers advice when it comes to finding your perfect running shoe.

 There are three specific types of running shoes: cushion, stability/neutral and motion control.
 Before starting a running program, be sure you have the right shoe to get the job done.
 You should buy shoes that are appropriate for your foot type and training intensity.
 Determine if it makes sense for you to invest in a running shoe or a walking shoe.